ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-03-03 - Microsoft Ignite Special - Quantum Computing | Tips and tricks for career development

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/OD3vbOyFnao).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/OD3vbOyFnao).

 Our show this week focused on two distinct topics - (1) quantum computing and (2) career development.